RagdollPhysics/zonebuilder/readme.md

 | specularMap | specular image |
 | detailMap | camo image |

-<h2>XME, XAE, and IWI</h2>
+<h3>XME, XAE, and IWI</h3>
-These are files that define models, animations, and images respectively.
-They are the files referenced in the zone's csv file when creating a custom asset.
-They are binary formats and not described here.
+XME, XAE, and IWI files define models, animations, and images respectively.
+The zone's CSV file references the XME, XAR, and IWI files when creating a custom asset.
+The format for the files are in binary and not described here.

-<h1>Building a custom Fastfile</h1>
+<h2>Building a custom Fastfile</h2>
-Custom Fastfiles are one of the ways that you can load custom assets into the game.
-This process is fairly simple if you followed the setup process correctly.
-I will refer to paths in reference to the base folder of your game installation.
+Custom Fastfiles allows for loading custom assets into the game.
+This process is simple if the setup process was done correctly.
+The paths reference to the base folder of the game installation.

 __Step 1:__
-First step is to create a .csv for your new fastfile.
-Using the format described above, create a csv that includes all the assets that you wish to include in your fastfile.
+Create a .csv for the new Fastfile.
+Use the format described above and create a CSV including all the assets to be included in the Fastfile.

 __Step 2:__
-Make sure all of your asset files are in their correct folders inside the /zonebuilder directory.
-If files aren't in here then the tool will be unable to find them.
+Ensure all of the asset files are in the correct folders inside the /zonebuilder directory.
+ZoneBuilder cannot find the files when not placed in the correct directory.

 __Step 3:__
 Run Zonebuilder.
-The simpelest way to do this is to simply call ```zonebuilder.exe fastfile``` where fastfile is the name of your csv.
-This will output a fastfile into the /zone/language folder.
+A simple way to run ZoneBuilder is to call ```zonebuilder.exe fastfile``` where fastfile is the name of the CSV.
+ZoneBuild will output a fastfile into the /zone/language folder.

-<h2>Custom Models</h2>
-Coming Soon...
-<h2>Custom Anims</h2>
-Coming Soon...
-<h2>Custom Materials</h2>
-Coming Soon...
 <h2>Custom Sounds</h2>
-In order to make a custom sound you must have a compatable sound file (mp3 or wav).
+Creating custom sounds requires a compatable sound file (mp3 or wav).
-The definition for the sound alias is a text file which contains JUST the filename of the sound.
+The definition of the sound alias is a text file and only contains the filename of the sound.
-Sounds must be placed in the /sound subdirectory. an example of the corresponding csv line for a sound alias called "explosion3" with a sound file of "sound/explosions/expl3.wav" would be:
+Place sounds in the /sound subdirectory.
+An example of the corresponding CSV line for a sound alias called "explosion3" with a sound file of "sound/explosions/expl3.wav" would be:
 ```sound,explosion3,sound/expl3.txt ```
 and the contents of sound/expl3.txt would be:
 ```sound/explosions/expl3.wav ```

-<h1>Command Line Options</h1>
+<h2>Command Line Options</h2>
-__-s__: Load a fastfile to be used as a source zone.
-You can have as many source zones as you want. but be careful about overflowing asset pools.
-This isn't checked by the tool. *note: there is no space between the -s and the fastfile name!*
+__-s__: Loads a Fastfile to be the source zone.
+There is no limit on the number of source zones and be cautious about overflowing asset pools as the issue is not handled by ZoneBuilder. *note: there is no space between the -s and the Fastfile name!*

-__-v__: This option allows you to verify a created fastfile.
-Prints out every asset in the fastfile.
+__-v__: Verifies a created Fastfile and prints out every asset in the Fastfile.

-__-d__: Dumps certain assets from the game to a format that can be rebuilt by this tool.
+__-d__: Dumps certain assets from the game to a format that ZoneBuilder can rebuild.

-__-b__: Change the value of fs_basegame.
-Defaults to "zonebulder".
-Where you place all data the tool uses.
+__-b__: Changes the value of fs_basegame and defaults to "zonebulder" where all data is placed.